-Methodological Perspectives on Educational Research

-Co-requisite: GEDU 9002/EDUC 8023 is a co-requisite of GEDU 9001/EDUC 8013.
+Methodological Perspectives on Educational Research 0.5 unit/3 credit hours Co-requisite: GEDU 9002/EDUC 8023 is a co-requisite of GEDU 9001/EDUC 8013.
 It is a pre-requisite for the remaining courses in the program.

 An examination of the import of methodological paradigms in educational research (building on the foundations of educational inquiry).
 Students investigate: (a) ontological assumptions; (b) epistemological views; (c) the role of logic, sound evidence and justified beliefs; (d) axiology (values and biases); and, (e) rhetorical (research reporting structures) components of educational inquiry.